symfony/symfony-docs/book/http_fundamentals.rst

     while browsing is the `Live HTTP Headers`_ extension for Firefox.

 .. index::
-   single: HTTP; HTTP in PHP
+   single: Symfony Fundamentals; Requests and responses

 Requests and Responses in PHP
 -----------------------------